echemdb/unitpackage/doc/usage/unitpackage_usage.md

 # Usage

-Here we present the interaction of collections and entries created with `unitpackage` from specifically designed [datapackages](unitpackage.md).
+The `unitpackage` module allows interacting with collections and entries from specifically designed frictionless [datapackages](unitpackage.md).

-## Collection Interaction
+## Collection

 A collection can be generated from a [remote](../api/remote.md) or a [local](../api/local.md) source.

-To illustrate the usage of `unitpackage`, we create a collection from the entries on [echemdb.org](https://www.echemdb.org):
+To illustrate the usage of `unitpackage`, we create a collection from the entries on [echemdb.org](https://www.echemdb.org/cv):

 ```{code-cell} ipython3
 from unitpackage.collection import Collection